carsten-wenderdel/wildbg/README.md

 Beware that the networks committed to this repository are very small networks just for demonstration purposes.
 You can find the latest training progress and networks here: https://github.com/carsten-wenderdel/wildbg-training

-## Goals

-1. Provide source code and documentation to train neural nets from zero to super human strength.
-2. Implement logic to evaluate all kind of backgammon positions: cubeless and cubeful equities, multi-ply evaluation, rollouts, etc.
-3. Make the backgammon engine accessible via an easy-to-use HTTP JSON API.

-A graphical user interface (GUI) is not part of this project.

-## Training process

-The training process consists of three steps, which are repeated in a loop:
-1. Find lots of positions (at least 100,000) through self-play for a later rollout.
-2. Roll out these positions.
-Currently, only 1-ply rollouts are possible.
-3. Train neural networks based on the rollout data.
-There are two different networks for `contact` and `race` positions.
-This third step is the only one done in Python, everything else is implemented in Rust.

 ## Documentation

 #### For users (bots and GUIs)